 How to Fix: .NET Global exception handler in console application

-Global exception handler in console application
+Fix .NET Global exception handler in console applicati.
+Use the AppDomain.
+Step-by-step guide included.

 📋 Table of Contents